-SUBDIVISION, MAJOR: Any subdivision containing more than four five or more lots or a or subdivision requiring new streets or private ways, or extensions of existing streets or private ways, or construction and/or extension of public utilities or any s ubdivision proposing that any of its lots not meet the minimum area or lot requirements of the zones in which they are located.
+SUBDIVISION, MAJOR: Any subdivision containing more than four lots or requiring new streets or private ways, or extensions of existing streets or private ways, or construction and/or extension of public utilities or any subdivision proposing that any of its lots not meet the minimum area or lot requirements of the zones in which they are located.

-SUBDIVISION, MINOR: A subdivision containing not more than four or fewer lots and not otherwise requiring classification as a major subdivision, as defined in this section.
+SUBDIVISION, MINOR: A subdivision containing not more than four lots and not otherwise requiring classification as a major subdivision, as defined in this section.

-TRADITIONAL SUBDIVISION: A type of developmentsubdivision where building lots are at least the minimum lot size for the zoning district in which they are located.
-A portion of the parcel may remain as Ceommon Oopen Sspace.
+TRADITIONAL SUBDIVISION: A type of development where building lots are at least the minimum lot size for the district in which they are located.
+A small portion of the lot may remain open and free from development.

-WALKWAY: A traffic-way alongside or adjacent to one side of the paved portions of roads to be used by persons including, but not limited to, pedestrians, bicyclists, and handicapped persons operating motorized wheelchairs and which otherwise specifically excludes motorized vehicles, except as otherwise provided in this chapter or state law.
-Walkways include sidewalks, freewalks and paved or gravel shoulders.
+WALKWAY: A traffic way alongside or adjacent to one side of the paved portions of roads to be used by persons including, but not limited to, pedestrians, bicyclists, and handicapped persons operating motorized wheelchairs and which otherwise specifically excludes motorized vehicles, except as otherwise provided in this chapter or state law.
+Walkways include sidewalks, freewalks and paved shoulders.